STORMS AT TIMES THROUGH THE WEEKEND

 Your First Alert Weather Forecast:

-We’re about to head into an unsettled stretch of weather...
+We’re entering into an unsettled stretch of weather...
 A front will get stuck across the western Great Lakes over the next several days.
-This boundary will clash with humid air flowing into Wisconsin on south-southwest winds.
-The result will be clusters of showers and thunderstorms through the weekend.
+This boundary will be the focus for shower and storm activity for the weekend.
 While your weekend will NOT be a complete washout, occasional storms may have downpours and gusty winds.
 Storms are most likely this afternoon, and again late on Sunday.
-Through the weekend, the risk of severe weather is LOW, but we may need to upgrade our risk as this fluid situation develops.
+Through the weekend, the risk of severe weather is LOW for now.

 You should also be on alert for some areas of dense fog late tonight.
 Drivers may have to deal with poor visibility early Saturday morning, especially in the Fox Valley and along the lakeshore.

 Otherwise, it’s going to be a humid weekend.
-Saturday’s temperatures look a little cooler (70s) due to a northeast breeze, but as south winds return on Sunday, we may soar into the upper half of the 80s.
+Saturday’s temperatures look a little cooler (70s) due to a northeast breeze, but as south winds return on Sunday, we will see temperatures rebounding back into the mid 80s.
 It looks like this steamy weather will last through most of next week too...

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).